FoxUSA/OpenNote/README.md

 The fix is to take personal responsibility and host applications yourself.

-OpenNote was built to be a open source(MIT License), web based alternative to Microsoft OneNote (T) or EverNote.
+OpenNote was built to be a open source(MIT License), web based note taking software.
 It is designed to be self hosted and gives you ownership of your data.

 Please support this project by: